-01 Jan Toronto Condos Assignment Sale – Comprehensive Guide & FAQS
+01 Jan Toronto Condo Assignment Guide – Buying & Selling

 What do you do if you wish to buy a condo by a top developer only to find that all condos in your chosen area have been sold out?
-Even if you discover that condos you wish to own are sold out, you can still buy them.
+Even if you discover that condos you wish to own are sold out, you can still buy them with condo assignment.
 That is possible with an ‘Assignment of Agreement of Purchase and Sale’ or what is also known as ‘flipping a home.’

 What is an Assignment of Agreement of Purchase and Sale?

 A buyer has bought a new condo but due to some reason (change in job, marital status or wish to make a profit), he decides to sell the condo to somebody else.
 The original buyer can then legally assign the condo to a thirty-party buyer through ‘Assignment of Agreement of Purchase and Sale.’